A Graph-Based Approach for Category-Agnostic Pose Estimation: Method

-\paragraph{Training loss} Following CapeFormer, we use two supervision signals: a heatmap loss and an offset loss.
-The heatmap loss supervises the similarity metric and initial coordinates suggestion, while the offset loss supervises the localization output:
+Following CapeFormer, we use two supervision signals: a heatmap loss and an offset loss.
+The heatmap loss supervises the proposal generator, constraining the shape of the similarity maps, and facilitating the learning of meaningful representations, while the offset loss supervises the localization output:

 where $M_i$ denotes the output similarity heatmap from the proposal generator, $\sigma$ is the sigmoid function, $H_i$ the ground-truth heatmap, $P_i$ the output location from the each layer and $ \hat{P_i}$ the ground-truth location.
 The overall loss term is: